Copyright ©2004 John Fisher. All rights reserved.

 NOTE: Comrades was a word used by veterans of the Civil War to denote their "comrades in arms" or fellow soldiers.

-quite a paper trail, what with the Civil War documents, the 50th and 60th
+his family left quite a paper trail, what with the Civil War documents, the

-wedding anniversaries and their daughters 25th anniversaries, plus numerous
+50th and 60th wedding anniversaries and their daughters 25th anniversaries,

-obituaries, and the story of the family immigration; but he never mentioned his
+plus numerous obituaries, and the story of the family immigration; but he never

-or his wife's real family names.
-He must have known what they were, but they
+mentioned his or his wife's real family names.
+He must have known what they

-held to the Barttro and Bliss(Plicia) surnames throughout their lives.
-However,
+were, but they held to the Barttro and Bliss(Plicia) surnames throughout

 28/06/1916 Adele Marie Zeno, dau of Elery J. And Addie Berthiaume